mgsloan/roam-navigator/readme.md

 essential to have an efficient navigator.

 Navigation mode is initiated by pressing `alt-g`, or just `g` when not editing text.
-Navigation keys will then appear, which can be typed to select the corresponding elements:
+Visual navigation keys will then appear, which can be typed to select the corresponding elements:

 ![screenshot of Roam with navigation mode activated](etc/screenshot.png)